ELECTRIC VEHICLE LENDING: 2025 GUIDE FOR LENDERS

-The significant growth of the electric vehicle market presents a challenge for lenders, as there isn’t enough data yet to determine how best to finance them.
-While lenders have plenty of experience lending for transport that isn’t electric, vehicle lending lifespans face uncertainty due to the lack of familiarity with this market sector.
+The significant growth of the EV market presents lenders with some challenges.
+While lenders have plenty of experience lending for transport that isn’t electric, electric vehicle lending lifespans face uncertainty due to the lack of familiarity with this market sector.
 However, as more cars are sold and more data becomes available, these challenges will turn into opportunities for lenders prepared to take risks.

 The Future of the Electric Vehicle Market